Saka, Sancho and Rashford racially abused online after England defeat

 The FA said it was “appalled by the online racism” aimed at some players on social media.

-“We could not be clearer that anyone behind such disgusting behaviour is not welcome in following the team,” a spokesman said.
+“We could not be clearer that anyone behind such disgusting behaviour is not welcome in following the team,” a spokesperson said.
 “We will do all we can to support the players affected while urging the toughest punishments possible for anyone responsible.

 “We will continue to do everything we can to stamp discrimination out of the game, but we implore government to act quickly and bring in the appropriate legislation so this abuse has real life consequences.